MY NAME IS ULYA

 My two Turkish-American co-productions Shut Your Eyes I'm Gonna Dance about a trans man's journey to an alternate universe and My Nature about a Mid-Eastern woman's escape from war are in the festival circuit.
-My Nature is recognized by the Boston Globe and is a Finalist at the 23rd Boston Turkish Film Festival and was screened at the Museum of Fine Arts, Boston.
+My Nature is recognized by the Boston Globe and is a Finalist at the 23rd Boston Turkish Film Festival at the Museum of Fine Arts, Boston.
 Shut Your Eyes is an Official Selection at the 11th Arizona Underground Film Festival and at the Queer Kampala International Film Festival in Uganda.
-Colors Inside (2017) is an Official Selection in Los Angeles Cine Fest, Short to the Point, Eye Myth Film Festival and is awarded "Best Colors In A Short Film" at the So Free And Limitless Film Festival.
-At the moment, I am working on a music video that features female characters of different ages battling oppression in a form of energy and sustaining a peaceful and nurtured environment for others' lives.
-I believe stories about diversity need to be told because they can make a difference for culture and society.
+At the moment, I am working on a feature film about previously incarcerated women in Massachusetts and their transition back to society.
+I believe diverse stories like these need to be told because they can make a difference for someone and impact our culture and society.
 Teaching is as important as producing media to me and at the moment, I teach Intro to Narrative Drama at Emerson College and creative writing workshops for fiction storytelling at GrubStreet in Boston.
-Previously, I taught Writing for the Screen at Rhode Island School of Design in Providence, Oral Comm and Mass Media at Community College of Rhode Island.
+Previously, I taught Writing for the Screen at Rhode Island School of Design, Oral Comm and Mass Media classes at Community College of Rhode Island.